 top of page

 From 2017-2021, Chloe collaborated and performed with SeaBus Dance Collective, a group who researched improvisation as performance.
 Chloe performed with SeaBus in many venues and settings including the Columbus Arts Festival and the Columbus Museum of Art.
 Chloe also co-choreographs, co-produces, and performs in original dance pieces with her artistic partner Hana Newfeld in their performance project, Soft Moss Dance Club.
 Their work has been performed around Ohio including Cincinnati Area Choreographers Festival, The Wexner Center for the Arts, the OhioDance Festival, and Cleveland Dance Fest.
+Chloe received her BFA in dance from The Ohio State University.

-Artistic Statement
+Artistic Process

 I am a dancer who choreographs, performs, educates, and brings people together, and each of these roles are critical to my artistic identity.
 My art is informed by the variety of community spaces and populations with which I work, such as public schools, senior living facilities, community recreation centers, medical symposiums, and dance institutions.